rustwasm/wasm-bindgen/examples/duck-typed-interfaces/README.md

-# Canvas 2D Example
+# Duck-Typed Interfaces Example

-This directory is an example of using the `web-sys` crate to draw on a 2D canvas.
+This directory is an example of using duck-typed JS interfaces with `wasm-bindgen`.

 You can build and run the example with: